Print Page

 Attribution/Source(s):

-This peer reviewed publication pertaining to our Alternative Medicine section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Kampo, Japan's Traditional Medicine" was originally written by Okayama University, and submitted for publishing on 2022/11/11.
-Should you require further information or clarification, Okayama University can be contacted at the okayama-u.ac.jp website.
-Disabled World makes no warranties or representations in connection therewith.
+This peer reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
+Originally authored by Okayama University, and published on 2022/11/11, the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Okayama University can be contacted at okayama-u.ac.jp.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Page Information, Citing and Disclaimer